National Aeronautics and Space Administration

 Mike Baker is currently assigned as the International Space Station Program Manager for International and Crew Operations and is responsible for the coordination of program operations, integration and flight crew training and support activities with the International Partners.

-STS-68 Space Shuttle Endeavour launched from the Kennedy Space Center, Florida, on September 30, 1994.
+STS-68 space shuttle Endeavour launched from the Kennedy Space Center, Florida, on September 30, 1994.
 This flight was the second flight of the Space Radar Laboratory (SRL) comprised of a large radar called SIR-C/X-SAR (Shuttle Imaging Radar-C/X-Band Synthetic Aperture Radar) and MAPS (Measurement of Air Pollution from Satellites).
 As part of NASA’s Mission to Planet Earth, SRL was an international, multidisciplinary study of global environmental change, both natural and man-made.
 The primary objective was to radar map the surface of the Earth to help us understand the contributions of ecology, hydrology, geology, and oceanography to changes in our Planet’s environment.
 Real-time crew observations of environmental conditions, along with over 14,000 photographs, aided in interpretation of the radar images.
 This SRL mission was a highly successful test of technology intended for long-term environmental and geological monitoring of planet Earth.
-Following 183 orbits of the Earth, the eleven-day mission concluded with a landing on Runway 22 at Edwards Air Force Base, California, on October 11, 1994.
+Following 183 Earth orbits, the eleven-day mission concluded with a landing on Runway 22 at Edwards Air Force Base, California, on October 11, 1994.
 Mission duration was 269 hours, 46 minutes, 10 seconds.